Bauxitedev/meteorite/README.md

 The assets (everything that is *not* in the `scripts` or `materials/shaders` folder) are licenced under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

+## Font

+The font used is [Uni 05_53, made by Craig Kroeger](http://www.miniml.com/fonts/uni0553/index.html).
+The font is not included in the repo.